 AREAS OF EXPERTISE:

 AHA is a dynamic analytical framework that utilizes data about critical infrastructure to enable knowledge discovery and decision support.
 As the infrastructure changes, AHA is updated.
 The tool is used to simulate possible scenarios that might impact critical infrastructure, from natural disasters to addition of new equipment.
-It can identify interdependencies within the infrastructure systems and help decision-makers to understand how and where the infrastructure systems interrelate.
-In the past, the tool has been used in other INL research, and by state and federal government partners to guide policy decisions and to understand risk.

 A virtual center to coordinate INL’s capabilities in assisting federal, state, local and private stakeholders with protecting operations from disruption.